CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 λx.x
 ```

-Think: "A function that when called with some value `x` returns that value `x`.
+Think: "An anonymous function that when called with some value `x` returns that value `x`.
 (In Swift it would look like `{ x in x }`; in JavaScript it would look like
 `x => x`).